 Safe handling and disposal of chemicals used in the Fenton process are governed by Occupational Safety and Health Administration (OSHA) standards and Environmental Protection Agency (EPA) guidelines:

-For instance, research summarized in a recent review illustrates the role of heterogeneous Fenton catalysts in real-world applications, highlighting the need for parameter optimization to maximize efficiency.
-The study addresses the influence of natural organic matter in the process, which can significantly affect the degradation of contaminants.
+The Fenton Process has been implemented as an effective treatment method in various wastewater management scenarios.
+Research on heterogeneous Fenton catalysts in real-world applications highlights the need for parameter optimization to maximize efficiency and addresses the influence of natural organic matter in the process, which can significantly affect the degradation of contaminants.

 Another focal case involves the application of the Fenton Process within the textile industry.
 Here, the technique is used to break down complex, non-biodegradable dyes into simpler compounds that are easier to remove, thus decreasing the environmental footprint of wastewater discharge from the textile sector.